awsdocs/aws-codecommit-user-guide/doc_source/how-to-delete-repository.md

 Deleting a local repo does not delete any AWS CodeCommit repository to which it might be connected\.

-## Use the AWS CLI to Delete an AWS CodeCommit Repository<a name="how-to-delete-repository-cli"></a>
+## Delete an AWS CodeCommit Repository \(AWS CLI\)<a name="how-to-delete-repository-cli"></a>

 To use AWS CLI commands with AWS CodeCommit, install the AWS CLI\.
 For more information, see [Command Line Reference](cmd-ref.md)\.

 To use the AWS CLI to delete an AWS CodeCommit repository, run the delete\-repository command, specifying the name of the AWS CodeCommit repository to delete \(with the `--repository-name` option\)\.

 **Important**
-After you delete an AWS CodeCommit repository, you will no longer be able to clone it to any local repo or shared repo\.
-You will also no longer be able to pull data from it, or push data to it, from any local repo or shared repo\.
+After you delete an AWS CodeCommit repository, you are no longer able to clone it to any local repo or shared repo\.
+You are also no longer able to pull data from it, or push data to it, from any local repo or shared repo\.
 This action cannot be undone\.

 **Tip**
-To get the AWS CodeCommit repository's name, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.
+To get the name of the AWS CodeCommit repository, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.

 For example, to delete a repository named `MyDemoRepo`: